 Learn how to put climate research into action, with a unique program that can be added to any UBC undergraduate degree.

 This certificate is designed to give students an interdisciplinary understanding of the climate crisis and equip them to engage in effective climate responses.
-Open to all undergraduate students at UBC, the certificate is a small minor that can be easily added onto your program.
+Open to all undergraduate students at UBC, the certificate aims to further climate education across all disciplines.

 Early classes cover climate science, the crises that led to declaring an emergency, and strategies to address it.
 Upper-level classes take a deeper look at climate justice, the social, economic, political and cultural processes that underlie climate change, and include an elective class for students to deepen their knowledge in a specific area.
 Community-engaged learning, with a climate action focus, is embedded throughout the program, culminating in a capstone project.